briansunter/graph/site/src/content/logseq/issue-12.md

 In this example, to gain Twitter followers, the AI suggests you tweet daily, reply to others daily, check your metrics weekly, share others' content every other day, etc.

-So to gain followers, you need to execute the plan that the AI gave you,  the task, checking the box, and  it again when the task repeats itself at the interval the AI chose.
+So to gain followers, you need to execute the plan that the AI gave you, doing the task, checking the box, and doing it again when the task repeats itself at the interval the AI chose.

 When I gave the same task to ChatGPT, released just three months ago, it couldn't do it.